 Constant tables are defined as tables whose match entries are immutable.
 They are identified by the is_const_table flag in P4Info.

-The only write updates which are allowed for constant tables are MODIFY operations on the default action, assuming the default action itself is not constant.
-If the P4Runtime client attempts to perform any other kind of write update on a constant table, the server must return a PERMISSION_DENIED error.
-However, the contents of such tables can be queried by the client through a ReadRequest.
-When reading static (immutable) entries from a constant table, the following fields - and only these fields -, must be set by the server: table_id, match, action, priority and is_default_action.
-In particular, we assume that constant tables cannot be assigned direct resources and idle timeout is not supported for static entries.
+The only write updates which are allowed for constant tables are MODIFY operations on direct resources, and the default action (assuming the default action itself is not constant).
+If the P4Runtime client attempts to perform any other kind of write update on a constant table the server must return a PERMISSION_DENIED error.
+Just like any table entry MODIFY request, the request must specify the match fields and priority to identify the table entry.
+Because the action of a const entry cannot be modified, the request may not specify an action, even if the action is equal to the existing action.
+If an action is specified, the switch will return a PERMISSION_DENIED error.

+The contents of const tables can be queried by the client through a ReadRequest.
+When reading static (immutable) entries from a constant table, the following fields must be set by the server: table_id, match, action, is_default_action, and priority (if required).
+This is in addition to any direct resources that are being queried.
+Idle timeouts are not supported for static entries.
 If the table requires a priority value for entries, the server must populate the priority field appropriately, starting at 1 for the lowest priority entry and incrementing the value by 1 for each successive entry.
-Note that P416 does not support assigning explicit priorities to static entries.
+Note that $P4{16}$ does not support assigning explicit priorities to static entries.
 When a priority value is required (e.g. for tables including RANGE and / or TERNARY matches in the case of PSA), it is inferred based on the order in which entries appear in the table declaration.